cloudfoundry/diego-release/examples/aws/README.md

 ```
 openssl genrsa -out elb-cfrouter.key 2048
-openssl req -new -key elb-cfrouter.key -out elb-cfrouter.csr
+openssl req -new -key elb-cfrouter.key -out elb-cfrouter.csr # Enter `*.YOUR_CF_DOMAIN` as the "Common Name"
 ```

-You can leave all of the requested inputs blank.
+You can leave all of the requested inputs blank, except for `Common Name` which should be `*.YOUR_CF_DOMAIN`.
 Then run:

 ```
 openssl x509 -req -in elb-cfrouter.csr -signkey elb-cfrouter.key -out elb-cfrouter.pem